Sheffield to Orkney by train and ferry

 Train 3: Doncaster > Sheffield

-On the way back, it’s much more doable to travel within one day, as the ferry arrives in Aberdeen as early as 07:00.
-In this direction, it’s more worth it to book a place to sleep.
-The cabins are quite expensive, so it’s only really worth the money if you desperately need a good night’s sleep and are able to fill all beds.
-If you’re good at sleeping in a plane or bus, the pods are a cheaper option.
-Be aware that the pod spaces sell out quite quickly.
-If you’re not in a mood to pay extra, you can simply sleep on the floor (many people do this).
+A cabin adds quite a lot to the total price of your ticket, so it’s only really worth the money if you desperately need a good night’s sleep and are able to fill all beds.
+If you’re good at sleeping on a plane or bus, reserving a pod is the cheaper option.
+Be aware that the pod spaces sell out quite quickly in summer.
+Another option is to reserve a recliner seat, but these are not made to be slept in.
+An additional downside is that most recliner seats are in a busy part of the ferry with bright lighting and blaring tv’s.
+The final option is to simply sleep on the floor (many people do this).
 Be sure to bring a sleeping bag or something else to keep you warm and comfy.
 The normal chairs on the passenger deck are not suitable to sleep in.

 EN - 970x250